WordPress security issues that website owners should be aware of and steps to avoid vulnerabilities.

 The Open-Source software is available to everyone across the globe.
-This means that every time a version is released anyone can easily download and examine the source code.
+Every time a version is released it’s easily accessible – anyone can examine the source code.

 Curious hackers set to work finding holes which allow them to take a site down, make it act oddly, send a message or host illicit content.

 The longer a WordPress version has been available, the more often, and more easily, it is tapped into.